junhuihe2000/ABMRS/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to make knot inference:

+1. Generate data

 ``` r
 library(EBARS)